-The Roman Catholic Bible has 27 books in the New Testament and 46 books in the Old Testament.
+The Roman Catholic Bible has 27 books of the New Testament and 46 books of the Old Testament.
 Start reading the Bible with The Gospel of Mark because it is easy, short and historical.

 “And as well as this, the Spirit too comes to help us in our weakness, for, when we do not know how to pray properly, then the Spirit personally makes our petitions for us in groans that cannot be put into words; and he who can see into all hearts knows what the Spirit means because the prayers that the Spirit makes for God’s holy people are always in accordance with the mind of God.”
 (Romans 8:26-27)

-The Holy Spirit intercedes for us before the Father and the Son and presents to us the truth about Them.
+The Holy Spirit intercedes for us before the Father and the Son and presents us the divine truth.
 The Holy Spirit communicates with us primarily through the Bible written by people under His guidance.
 We pray to God when we read the Bible, and the dialogue flows primarily from Him.

 1. Set a prayerful mood of quiet.